 In retrospect it is perhaps natural that we screwed up.
 This was our first time pitching to investors/accelerators after all.

 We are still waiting for YC to get back to us, but we are quite sure it is a no. We are just super grateful that this whole thing has happened because we have learnt so much from it.
-After meeting with Qi Lu and 4 YC partners in real-life and experiencing first-hand a screw-up like this so surrealistic in nature.
+After meeting with Qi Lu and 4 YC partners in real-life and experiencing first-hand a screw-up like this is very surrealistic in nature.

 We’ll stay focus and keep shipping.
 It’s gonna be a long trip.

 or zeroth if you are a computer scientist.

 It must have been an unpleasant surprise for anyone involved.
 We’re deeply sorry about that.

 just make sure you kick the right person’s.